 When do you know if an User Story has been fully implemented?
 Acceptance criteria help here.
 You use acceptance criteria to define results that have to be fulfilled by the User Story.

 Acceptance criteria act as a link between User Stories and test cases.
 One way to define acceptance criteria is to question keywords, i.e. verbs, adjectives and nouns.
 Example:

 “As a visitor to the cinema, I would like to save my purchased tickets in my profile, so that I can see which films I have seen.”

 - What happens when a new ticket is saved with already saved information?

 With such questions you can easily find acceptance criteria.
 As a checklist they are a good basis for the development of extensive test cases.

 Dependencies between User Stories

-User Stories should – as the INVEST principle demands – be independent of each other.
-In practice, however, with regard to the implementation of User Stories, there are in terms of
+User Storys should – as the INVEST principle demands – be independent of each other.
+In practice, however, with regard to the implementation, there are again and again

 - temporal or